Band on the Run (song): Cover versions

 Since its release, "Band on the Run" has been covered by multiple artists.
 Former Wings member Denny Laine released a version of "Band on the Run" on his 1996 album Wings at the Sound of Denny Laine.
 A cover version was recorded in 2007 by the rock band Foo Fighters as their contribution to the Radio 1: Established 1967 album; on 1 June 2008 McCartney was joined onstage by Foo Fighters lead singer Dave Grohl for a special performance of the song in Liverpool.
 Grohl played guitar and sang backing vocals on "Band on the Run" and then played drums on Beatles songs "Back in the U.S.S.R." and "I Saw Her Standing There".
 A cover version by Heart was included on the 2014 tribute album The Art of McCartney.
 Owsley covers the song on a hidden track on his album The Hard Way.
+In 2023, indie-Americana group Fantastic Cat along with guest performer Butch Walker recorded a cover for the song's 50th anniversary.